GoogleCloudPlatform/community/tutorials/cloud-functions-firestore/index.md

 If you need to access a previously deployed version, you can append `/revisions/${REVISION}` with the value of the `versionId` that deploy gives you back.

- There are lot of other settings available, review docs and help
+There are lot of other settings available.
+Review [docs][function-docs] and help:

      gcloud functions deploy --help